‘Dance Moms’ Rumor: Season 8 Happening With A Completely New Cast, No The Irreplaceables

 “That’s a wrap on season 7.
 208 hours of Dance Moms programming.
 Season 7 was heaven.
 Season 8 will be [great].”

-Stinson happens to be one of the first people who confirmed that Dance Moms Season 7B was happening in the midst of reports that the long-running reality series was cancelled.
+Stinson happens to be one of the first people who confirmed that Dance Moms Season 7B was happening in the midst of reports that the long-running reality series was canceled.

 That being said, it goes to show that he has knowledge of what is being talked about behind the scenes, which is no surprise since he is one of the producers of Dance Moms.
 Taking into account his post, it looks like Lifetime is not done with the show just yet.